RulesReasoning Rules for Term Constructs

 that t1 satisfies.
 This section explains how to formalize this asymmetric

-statement, which is more general and more useful in practice than the
+statement, which is more general and more useful in practice.

 The judgment eval_like t1 t2 asserts that if t1 terminates and produces